 About the estate:

-Founded in 1926 north of Mont Brouilly, this family estate covers 21 hectares, with plots in four crus: Brouilly, Côte-de-Brouilly, Régnié, and Morgon.
-A sure bet in Beaujolais: the first Favorite a 1984, and many others followed.
-David Duthel took over the reins of the estate in 2010, complementing it with a wine trading business.
+Founded in 1926 north of Mont Brouilly, this family-owned estate spans 21 hectares, with vineyards in four crus: Brouilly, Côte-de-Brouilly, Régnié, and Morgon.
+A trusted name in Beaujolais: the first Favorite a 1984 vintage, and many others have followed.
+David Duthel took over the estate in 2010, which also includes a wine merchant business.

 Robert Parker - Wine Advocate